Curriculum

 Foundations Course (2 Credit Hours)

-The Foundations Course introduces the foundational concepts (Civil-Military Relations) and frameworks (Critical and Systems Thinking, Thinking in Time, and International Relations Theory) USAWC students require to maximize student learning within the USAWC core curriculum.
+The Foundations Course introduces the foundational concepts (Civil-Military Relations) and frameworks (Critical and Systems Thinking, Thinking in Time, and International Relations Theory) that USAWC students require to maximize student learning within the USAWC core curriculum.
 It also prepares students to perform as leaders and advisors in a dynamic strategic context.
 Finally, students will be introduced to multiple assessments including journals, forums, diagnostic tests, and a short paper.

 Strategic Leadership (2 Credit Hours)

-The Strategic Leadership course explores the foundations of leadership, and is balanced with the theories and application of strategic leadership.
+The Strategic Leadership course explores the foundations of leadership and is balanced with the theories and application of strategic leadership.
 As a cornerstone of the US Army War College curriculum, this course introduces students to strategic leadership, builds a frame of reference for the strategic environment, and examines the complexities of organizational culture and leading change at the strategic level.
 The use of case studies encourages students to assess leadership theories across various disciplines and apply those theories to organizational culture and change.
 Students will continue to build upon these concepts throughout the Distance Education Program (DEP) and in their careers.

-Theories of War and Strategy (3 Credit Hours)
+Theory of War and Strategy (3 Credit Hours)

-This course examines the history and theory of war and military strategy, providing students with a strategic level understanding of the military element of power.
+This course examines the history and theory of war and military strategy, providing students with a strategic-level understanding of the military element of power.
 In this course, students study the fundamental nature and evolving character of war by analyzing classical and modern theory and historical case studies to develop strategy for contemporary military challenges.
 This methodology provides students with insights about how war and conflict shape strategic thought and military practice, and provides a foundation for examining war and formulating current and future military strategy.

-National Security Policy and Strategy (4 Credit Hours)
+National Security Policy and Strategy (3 Credit Hours)

 This foundational course to understand the United States government is focused on national security policy and strategy making and the structures and processes that put them into operation.
 This course reviews the environments - domestic, international, and strategic - in which policy and strategy formulation occurs, the actors and institutions that formulate policy and strategy, and the instruments of power the United States employs to pursue its national security goals and objectives.
 Students examine the interagency process for developing and implementing U.S. foreign and security policies, making the connections among the various external and domestic actors and influences at play.
 Finally, students will leverage the strategy formulation process and apply these insights to contemporary national security issues.

-Regional Studies Program (3 Credit
+Regional Studies Program (2 Credit Hours)

 This course examines the key strategic factors that provide opportunities and challenges for US strategy and policymakers in a world of increasing great power competition.
 The focus is on viewing issues and interests from a primarily non-US viewpoint.
-Students enrolled in the course have the opportunity to select and conduct a deeper study of one of seven world regions - the Americas, Arctic, Europe, Greater Middle East, Indo-Pacific, Sub-Saharan Africa, or Russia/Eurasia.
+Students have the opportunity to select and conduct a deeper study of one of seven world regions - the Americas, Arctic, Europe, Greater Middle East, Indo-Pacific, Sub-Saharan Africa, or Russia/Eurasia.
 The course concludes with an exercise where students build a US strategy for their focus region.

 Comprehensive Examination (0 Credit Hours)